-- (a) FINA, including its board members, directors, officers, specified employees and any Delegated Third Party and their employees, who are involved in any aspect of Doping Control; - (b) each of FINA's Member Federations, Continental Organisations, regional and other sport organisations consisting of the Member Federations including their board members, directors, officers and specified employees, and any Delegated Third Party and their employees, who are involved in any aspect of Doping Control; - (c) the following Athletes, Athlete Support Personnel and other Persons: - (i) all Athletes and Athlete Support Personnel who are members of or affiliated to FINA, or any Member Federation, or any member or affiliate organisation of any Member Federation (including any clubs, teams, associations, or leagues); - (ii) all Athletes and Athlete Support Personnel who participate in such capacity in Events, Competitions and other activities organized, convened, authorized or recognized by FINA, or any Member Federation, or by any member or affiliate organisation of any Member Federation (including any clubs, teams, associations, or leagues), wherever held; - (iii) all other Athlete or Athlete Support Personnel or other Person who, by virtue of an accreditation, a license or other contractual arrangement, or otherwise, is subject to the authority of FINA, or of any Member Federation, or of any member or affiliate organisation of any Member Federation (including any clubs, teams, associations, or leagues), for purposes of anti-doping; and - (iv) all Athletes or other Persons who are not regular members of FINA or of one of its Member Federations but who want to be eligible to compete in an International Competition or who are serving a period of Ineligibility as a result of an anti-doping rule violation imposed by a Signatory.
+(a)a) FINAWorld Aquatics and the AQIU, including itstheir board members, directors, officers, specified employees and any Delegated Third Party and their employees, who are involved in any aspect of Doping Control;

+(b)b)each of FINA's World Aquatics' Member Federations, Continental Organisations, regional and other sport organisations consisting of the Member Federations including their board members, directors, officers and specified employees, and any Delegated Third Party and their employees, who are involved in any aspect of Doping Control;

+(c)c) the following Athletes, Athlete Support Personnel and other Persons:

+- (i) all Athletes and Athlete Support Personnel who are members of or affiliated to FINAWorld Aquatics, or any Member Federation, or any member or affiliate organisation of any Member Federation (including any clubs, teams, associations, or leagues); - (ii) all Athletes and Athlete Support Personnel who participate in such capacity in Events, Competitions and other activities organized, convened, authorized or recognized by FINAWorld Aquatics, or any Member Federation, or by any member or affiliate organisation of any Member Federation (including any clubs, teams, associations, or leagues), wherever held; - dii)- all other Athlete or Athlete Support Personnel or other Person who, by virtue of an accreditation, a license or other contractual arrangement, or otherwise, is subject to the authority of FINAWorld Aquatics, or of any Member Federation, or of any member or affiliate organisation of any Member Federation (including any clubs, teams, associations, or leagues), for purposes of anti-doping; and - (iv) all Athletes or other Persons who are not regular members of FINAWorld Aquatics or of one of its Member Federations but who want to be eligible to compete in an International Competition or who are serving a period of Ineligibility as a result of an anti-doping rule violation imposed by a Signatory.

-Each of the abovementioned Persons is deemed, as a condition of his or her participation or involvement in the sport, to have agreed to and be bound by these Anti-Doping Rules, and to have submitted to the authority of FINA to enforce these Anti-Doping Rules, including any Consequences for the breach thereof, and to the jurisdiction of the hearing panels specified in DC 8 and DC 13 to hear and determine cases and appeals brought under these Anti-Doping Rules.
+Each of the abovementioned Persons is deemed, as a condition of his or her participation or involvement in the sport, to have agreed to and be bound by these Anti-Doping Rules, and to have submitted to the authority of FINAWorld Aquatics to enforce these Anti-Doping Rules, including any Consequences for the breach thereof, and to the jurisdiction of the hearing panels specified in DCArt.
+8 and DCArt.
+13 to hear and determine cases and appeals brought under these Anti-Doping Rules.

-Within the overall pool of Athletes set out above who are bound by and required to comply with these Anti-Doping Rules, the following Athletes shall be considered to be International-Level

-Athletes for purposes of these Anti-Doping Rules, and therefore the specific provisions in these Anti-Doping Rules applicable to International-Level Athletes (e.g. Testing, TUEs, whereabouts information, Results Management, and appeals) shall apply to such Athletes:
+Within the overall pool of Athletes set out above who are bound by and required to comply with these Anti-Doping Rules, the following Athletes shall be considered to be International-Level Athletes for purposes of these Anti-Doping Rules, and therefore the specific provisions in these Anti-Doping Rules applicable to International-Level Athletes (e.g., Testing, TUEs, whereabouts information, Results Management, and appeals) shall apply to such Athletes: